DonAurelio/coder/kubernetes/README.md

 10.110.196.167	coder_server
 ```

-Every time you run the kubernetes the IP address could change, so you need to perform this step everytime kubernetes pods start/restart.
-The webpage will be available at http://localhost:80
+Every time you run the kubernetes the IP address could change, so you need to perform this step every kubernetes's pods start/restart.

+The client side web page will be available at http://localhost:80